RED-anonymouse/LCD-screen-3-5-Guition-JC3248W535-HomeAssistant-display/README.md

 <img src="https://github.com/user-attachments/assets/3cbbee5b-55ad-44cd-8ec5-7ab7fd986809" width="300">

 # Instal
 Remember to download the font with icons and add it to the ESPhome folder on your Home Assistant <br> (https://github.com/Templarian/MaterialDesign-Webfont/blob/master/fonts/materialdesignicons-webfont.ttf),<br> and create additional entities for each day of the weather forecast.
-Kolejnym etapem będzie zmiana wszystkich encji które będziesz wykorzystywać na swoim ekranie.
+The next step will be to change all the entities that you will use on your screen.
 ```
 template:
    # --- FORECAST (TRIGGER) ---